 Now this friendly group of local and regional artists work regularly in our studio and exhibit work several times per year.
 Members thrive in an environment of companionship, mutual exchange of skills and knowledge, and a wonderful sense of community.
 Our programs target the intermediate to advanced level artists interested in the continued development of their skills.
 We paint, print and draw, and experiment with new techniques, always pushing the boundaries in making innovative art while we make friends, hold exhibitions of our work, enjoy lecture evenings with lively experienced speakers who share with us their artistic visions and each year we raise money for bursaries for local students to continue their art education.

-Members pay annual dues, studio, class and exhibition fees and are expected to contribute their expertise to the group on a volunteer basis to make it all happen.
+Members pay annual dues, studio, class and exhibition fees and contribute their expertise to the group on a volunteer basis to make it all happen.

 Interested in joining us?
 Please check out the membership page for more information